Commercial Auto Insurance for Small Business: Complete Coverage Guide

 How much does commercial auto insurance cost for a one-vehicle small business?

-Most small businesses with a single vehicle pay between $100 and $245 per month for a standard commercial auto policy.
+Most small businesses with a single vehicle pay between $147 and $282 per month for a standard commercial auto policy.
 The exact cost depends on the vehicle type, industry, driver history, location, and coverage level selected.
-Low-risk businesses like consulting may pay as little as $76/month, while high-risk trades like transportation can pay $663/month or more.
-Note that premiums rose by 6.7%–8.8% in 2025, and further increases are expected into 2026.
+Low-risk businesses like consulting may pay around $146/month, while high-risk industries like transportation can pay $663/month or more.
+Commercial auto premiums rose as much as 8.8% in Q2 2025 — with projected increases of 10–25% for the full year — so factor that into your renewal budget going into 2026.

 What does hired and non-owned auto insurance cover?

 Hired auto coverage protects vehicles you rent, lease, or borrow for business use.
 Non-owned auto coverage protects your business when employees drive their personal vehicles for work-related tasks.
 Neither pays for repairs to the employee's personal car — they primarily cover your business's liability exposure when an accident occurs during work use.
-HNOA acts as secondary, excess coverage on top of the driver's own personal auto policy.
+HNOA acts as secondary, excess coverage on top of the driver's own personal auto policy and is typically added as an affordable endorsement to your existing BOP or general liability policy, with common limits of $1 million per occurrence.

 Can I get commercial auto insurance if I have a bad driving record?

 Yes, though your options may be more limited and premiums will be higher.
 Carriers like Chubb and specialty insurers are known for handling higher-risk commercial drivers.
-Some standard carriers like Progressive and Liberty Mutual will also work with you depending on the severity and age of the incidents on record.
-Always compare quotes from multiple providers to find the best available rate for your situation.
+Progressive — as the largest commercial auto insurer in the U.S. — is also known for working with businesses that have imperfect driving records.
+Always compare quotes from multiple providers to find the best available rate for your situation — and learn what to look for when shopping for car insurance to make sure you're evaluating policies correctly before you commit.

 Compare Car Insurance Rates in Ohio